-In this article, we explain all about CBD for horses, its potential benefits, safety, and where to buy.
-Read on for our complete guide.
+This article explains all about CBD for horses, its potential benefits, safety, and where to buy.
+Read on to learn more.

 CBD Oil for Horses: How Does It Work?

 Like all mammals, horses have an endocannabinoid system (ECS).
 This system has a vital regulatory function within the body.
 It is composed of cell receptors and chemicals known as endocannabinoids.